openfga/openfga/docs/check/overview.md

 - [] todo: fill me out

 ### CheckResolver
 The [graph#CheckResolver](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/interface.go#L9) interface establishes a contract that all implementations of a Check query resolver must implement.
 The interface allows for layered dispatch composition as well as remote dispatch semantics (though this is not implemented yet).

 The interface design is purposefully modeled after an RPC definition (notice its similarity to gRPC generated stubs), and it purposefully does not assume that internal (binary local) object references can be passed over RPC boundaries.
 In fact, this definition will eventually move to an internal protobuf package and we'll introduce a gRPC service definition to replace the interface.
 The reasoning behind this design is that we don't want the interface to assume purely local (same binary) resolution semantics.
 We want to set ourselves up to avoid a much larger refactor if/when we do remote dispatching, and it makes the composition of the code more uniform anyways.
 At some point we'll be implementing remote dispatching where we dispatch subproblems across a network boundary and not just dispatched internally across package/function boundaries.
 Changing the signature(s) of the CheckResolver or it's implementations in a way that would undermine this design objective would be counter-productive to the original design intent and shouldn't be taken litely as it was very explicitly intended.

 ### Delegate Composition (Delegation)
  We have various implementations of the `CheckResolver` interface and they are layered ontop of one another to establish the overall Check resolution behavior.
 For example, we have the following CheckResolver implementations today:

-* [SingleflightCheckResolver](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/singleflight_resolver.go#L32) - this implementation provides a de-duplication mechanism.
-That is, overlapping subproblems being evaluated at the same time are de-duplicated.
-Actual evaluation of a given subproblem is delegated to the resolvers delegate.

 * [CachedCheckResolver](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/cached_resolver.go#L67) - this implementation provides a local cache of subproblems that have already been evaluated in the recent past.
 We avoid evaluating the same subproblem we've recently seen and we re-use the cached result from the previous evaluation of that subproblem.

-* [LocalChecker](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/check.go#L125) - the LocalChecker is the "meat and potatoes" of the various resolvers.
-Though the other resolvers are very important, the LocalChecker implements the core algorithm.
+* [LocalChecker](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/check.go#L125) - the LocalChecker implements the core algorithm.
 The LocalChecker follows relationship rewrite rules, does database lookups, and executes the expansion and dispatch of subproblems.
-A LocalChecker also has a delegate that it dispatches subproblems to, which allows the LocalChecker to dispatch subproblems through one of the CheckResovlers mentioned above and avoid duplicating subproblem evaluation and/or re-evaluation of previously computed subproblems.
+A LocalChecker also has a delegate that it dispatches subproblems to, which allows the LocalChecker to dispatch subproblems through one of the CheckResolvers mentioned above and avoids duplicating subproblem evaluation and/or re-evaluation of previously computed subproblems.

 These implementations are very purposefully layered like so:
 ```